 The Delgados: unwitting founders of the behemoth that became Chemikal Underground, our aspirations for the label when we started out were modest but ambitious all the same.
 That the label continues to release great music after *hard swallow* twenty seven years is a real source of pride, even if it is tempered with considerable disbelief.

 Anyway, The Delgados.
-You’ve heard all this shit before so really, what’s the point in rehashing it again?
-Formed in 1994; released ‘Monica webster/Brand New Car’ (CHEM001) in February 1995; released five studio albums in ‘Domestiques’ (1996), ‘Peloton’ (1998), ‘The Great Eastern’ (2000), ‘Hate’ (2002 – on Mantra Recordings) and ‘Universal Audio’ (2004); disbanded in 2005; released a 2CD of Peel Sessions (2006).
+Formed in 1994; launched Chemikal Underground with ‘Monica Webster/Brand New Car’ (CHEM001) in February 1995; released five studio albums: ‘Domestiques’ (1996), ‘Peloton’ (1998), ‘The Great Eastern’ (2000), ‘Hate’ (2002 – on Mantra Recordings) and ‘Universal Audio’ (2004); disbanded in 2005; released a 2CD of The Complete BBC Peel Sessions (2006).